Article first published August 2016, updated January 2020 by our deliverability team.

-In an ideal world, every contact on a company’s email list would be active, engaged and a frequent buyer.
-But, that’s not how it always works.
+In an ideal world, every contact on a company’s email list would be active, engaged, and a frequent buyer.
+Unfortunately, that’s not how it always works.
 Subscribers grow and evolve, and some become inactive over time.

 “Old school” take on inactive subscribers

 In the past, the rule of thumb was to “prune” inactive subscribers from your list to avoid problems.
 What kind of problems?
 Sending emails to inactive customers could hurt your deliverability.
 If Google or Yahoo sees that you’re sending email after email to people that aren’t opening them, they could start diverting your emails to the spam folder.

 Additionally, some email marketers see inactive subscribers as a waste of time and resources.
 What’s the point of focusing efforts on a contact that doesn’t seem interested in your company or product anymore?